davidrhoden/davidrhoden-basic-netlify/timeline/buddy-in-a-bucket-jun-2-2020.md

 ---
-title: Buddy getting in a bucket
+title: Buddy getting in a bucket.
 date: 2014-03-04T11:00:00.000Z
 summary: Ignoring the peligro.
 excerpt: ignoring the peligro.